DendrouLab/panpipes/docs/install.md

 conda install -c conda-forge r-tidyverse r-optparse r-ggforce r-ggraph r-xtable r-hdf5r r-clustree r-cowplot pip install panpipes
 ```
+You're all set to run `panpipes` on your local machine.
+If you want to configure it on a HPC server, follow the next instructions.

 ## Pipeline configuration for HPC clusters